-Tokyo 2020 organisers accused of excluding Olympic opening ceremony musician for being black
+Tokyo 2020 organisers accused of excluding Olympic opening ceremony musician for being ‘African’

-Exclusive: Senegalese percussionist Latyr Sy says he was removed from Friday’s opening ceremony because organisers did not want a black face in the show
+Exclusive: Senegalese percussionist Latyr Sy claims he was removed from Friday’s opening ceremony because organisers did not want an ‘African’ in the show

-A Senegalese musician says he was cut from performing at the Tokyo Olympic opening ceremony because organisers did not want a black face in the show.
+A Senegalese musician says he was cut from performing at the Tokyo Olympic opening ceremony because organisers did not want an African man in the show.

 Latyr Sy, a percussionist who has lived and performed in Japan for more than 20 years, was set to play in Friday’s showpiece at the National Stadium.
-But he was told that his role had been removed by Tokyo 2020 organisers who thought it was inappropriate to have black faces at the event and were worried it would force them to represent a wide spectrum of ethnicities.
+But he claims to have been told that his role had been removed by Tokyo 2020 organisers who thought it was inappropriate to have an African musician at the event and were worried it would force them to represent a wide spectrum of ethnicities.

-Follow Tokyo Olympics LIVE: Build-up to opening ceremony as musician accuses organisers of racism

 Sy says he was booked for the ceremony in December and was sent the rehearsal schedule in April.
 He was sent instructions to block out his diary, turning down other work, was sent papers to keep the show’s plans confidential, and was told to take his temperature each day in the build-up to monitor possible Covid symptoms.

-In May he enquired to find out why there had been delays in sending through his contract, and in the meeting which followed it was explained to Sy by a PR company that organisers had rejected plans to include him in the ceremony, questioning why an African man should be in the show.
+In May he enquired to find out why there had been delays in sending through his contract, and in the meeting which followed it was explained to Sy by a PR company that organisers had rejected plans to include him in the ceremony, questioning why an “African” should be in the show.

-Sy was told that a representative of the Tokyo 2020 Organising Committee was concerned that if they allowed an African musician to perform, they would then have to hire many different ethnicities and nationalities.
+Sy alleges he was told that a representative of the Tokyo 2020 Organising Committee was concerned that if they allowed him to perform, they would then have to hire many different ethnicities and nationalities.

 “It’s totally racist,” Sy says.
 “I was told they said ‘Why this guy?
 Why this African guy?’
 I’ve seen a lot of stuff, I’ve felt a lot of things, but this just doesn’t fit with the Olympics.
 Why should I be silent?”